 Unfortunately, that’s not all the bad news about Divi.
 I’ve used the Divi theme extensively over the past year, even documenting my process of creating a real-life charity website with Divi, and there were a couple of other really annoying things I found.

-Firstly, I was very disapointed with how well some pre-made layouts adapt to mobile devices.
+Firstly, I was very disappointed with how well some pre-made layouts adapt to mobile devices.
 I found that some layouts look terrible on mobiles which resulted in me having to add quite a bit of custom CSS to fix the issues.

 Secondly, the mobile navigation in the theme is terrible and it looks very dated.
 Please include some more modern mobile navigation options to the theme Elegant Themes!

 Thirdly, the contact form that comes with Divi is also terrible.
-It looks like the team have barely spent any time on this feature.
+It looks like the team has barely spent any time on this feature.
 The responses from the form don’t even have any styling and I’ve encountered bugs with the form not sending due to having caching installed on the website, like many others around the web have reported.
-If you want a contact form on your Divi website, use Gravity forms or Contact Form 7.
+If you want a contact form on your Divi website, use Gravity Forms or Contact Form 7.

 Divi is a really impressive piece of work by Elegant Themes.
 It does have a few issues but I’d certainly recommend it for beginners who want to set up a modern looking website quickly by sticking to the pre-built layouts, or for people with development experience who are happy to learn how to tinker the theme to meet their requirements.